Skip to main content

 With amendment No. 54, we are into a different topic and a different set of issues.
 We are out of the area of risks to national security although we are still discussing dangers to the public, especially the risks they face in their engagements with different operators.

 Amendment No. 54 is simple.
 It requires that the commission "shall" specify minimum quality-of-service standards rather than that it "may".
 Many other provisions of this legislation are structured around these standards.
-They are the basis on which failure of service is established and on which compensation is paid under schemes and further regulatory provisions are also linked to them.
-As a lot of this part of the Bill leans on these minimum quality-of-service standards, it is appropriate that we ensure that such standards are specified.
+They are the basis on which failure of service is established, on which compensation is paid under schemes and further regulatory provisions are also linked to them.
+As much of this part of the Bill leans on these minimum quality-of-service standards, it is appropriate that we ensure that such standards are specified.
 To say that they may be set is just a little bit loose.
 It does not provide a timeline.
 It is important that the commission be obliged to specify minimum quality-of-service standards.
 It is a simple amendment replacing "may" with "shall".

 Amendments Nos.
 55 and 56 address an issue I feel really strongly about because it is one I have encountered for a long time, even when I worked in one of my previous roles before entering the Oireachtas, that is, when I worked with the organisation Older and Bolder, which worked with older people's organisations across Ireland.
 I am conscious of the wide digital divide we have and the significant gap with regard to people's ability to access information.
 These amendments insert language on "the need to provide offline, telephone and in-person channels" in order that it is not sufficient to only have online channels for customer complaints or customer service.
 There must be offline, telephone and in-person channels.
 These amendments related to section 37 and the idea of minimum quality-of-service standards.
 I reiterate that these service standards are a core part of the legislation.
 Everything that comes later in the Bill leans on them.
-It is really important that we get this right from the very beginning and that the minimum service standards address the issue of offline access and having a telephone number you can contact.
+It is very important that we get this right from the very beginning and that the minimum service standards address the issue of offline access and having a telephone number you can contact.
 By ensuring that those standards are as robust and customer-focused as possible, we can ensure the commission has teeth in enforcing genuinely meaningful customer service standards.

 The digital divide in this country is far greater than is commonly understood.
 Because so many technology giants have headquarters here, there is an illusion that people are digitally capable but the 2020 report, Bridging the Gap - Ireland's Digital Divide, found that 42% of Irish people describe themselves as average or below average for digital skills and that at least 25% of the Irish population feels excluded from an increasingly digital society.
 EU research has made similar findings.
 It found that almost half the population of Ireland lack basic digital skills.
 Those figures are changing very slowly.
 It is a very significant issue.
 One reason we do not see it is because people find ways around it.
 They rely on relatives and family members to assist them when it comes to banking, dealing with Revenue, changing their phone contracts and engaging online in any other way they need to.
 However, that is not always an adequate solution because it compromises people's financial independence and their independence in decision-making with regard to privacy and the right to a private life.
-Many older people, people with literacy issues and others are dependent on others to engage with service providers on their behalf because they do not have proper access to customer support or customer services through, for example, a phone line.
+Many older people, people with literacy issues and others, are dependent on others to engage with service providers on their behalf because they do not have proper access to customer support or customer services through, for example, a phone line.
 In all of these areas, we are encouraged to move online.
 People are actively discouraged from calling the company or seeking to speak to a representative at an in-person branch.
 We all know how long you can spend searching a website to find a number you could conceivably call.
 That may be fine for many people but a large portion of the population are being left behind, disenfranchised and disadvantaged as a result.

 A report from Accenture in 2022 found that Ireland's digital divide worsened during the pandemic.
 That divide is not going away at the pace that is needed.